AI for Financial Analysis

 What AI does — Suggest chart types, create visualizations from data, or generate chart descriptions.
 Integrated into Excel, Google Sheets, or BI tools.

 Approach — Describe the insight you want to show.
 AI suggests or creates.
-Verify the chart matches the data.
+Verify the chart actually matches the data.
 Misleading visualizations are a real risk.

-Limitations: AI Is Not a Financial Advisor
+AI Is Not a Financial Advisor

 - Investment recommendations